NEONScience/NEON-Data-Skills/_posts/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 2. The key attributes of LiDAR data
 3. How LiDAR data are used to measure trees.

-In this unit, we will explore some LiDAR data using the freely available [plas.io website](http://plas.io) and the open souce, free to download QGIS software (A free GIS software package).
+In this unit, we will explore some LiDAR data using the freely available [plas.io website](http://plas.io) and the open source, free to download QGIS software (A free GIS software package).

 {% include _images.html url="https://farm4.staticflickr.com/3913/14532371197_a17d52e010.jpg" description="Look - Some Shrubbery! by Leah Wasser" %}